howlingunit/hangman/README.md

     * `wordID` is the string that is the ID for the word that is in use
     * `letter` this is the guessed letter
   * This will return an object with the word id and the `userUnderscore` (this is the inputted underscores with the guessed letter in it or not).
 It looks like `{ wordID, userUnderscores }`
+* `/answer?id`
+  * This is a GET request with one query:
+    * `id` this is the id of the word.
+  * this will respond with a string.
+This string is the complete word.
 ### Database and word management
 When the `npm start` is first run, the program will go through the [DB setup script](./migrations-sqlite/001-initial.sql) and database.sqlite will be created; this DB contains the words table with all the 49 pre-made words from the setup script.
 You can edit and add to this; however, you must have at least one word for each category.
 Each word needs an:
 * ID (INT)